 Tennis ball?
 He’ll bite it in half in 10 seconds flat.

 Rope toy?
 He’ll pull out the threads until it’s basically a pile of string.

-We’ve had many friends and family members buy Toby a toy, only to see him savagely rip it apart like a Tyrannosaurus Rex.
-At this point, Toby rarely if ever gets new toys due to his killer instincts.
+We’ve had many friends, and family members buy Toby a toy, only to see him savagely rip it apart like a Tyrannosaurus Rex.
+At this point, Toby rarely, if ever, gets new toys due to his destructive instincts.

 When we saw that BarkBox offered a Super Chewer box created specifically for tough chewers like Toby, we were curious.
 Would the toys and treats hold up?
 We had to find out.

 Super Chewer arrived in a well-designed box with the slogan “Let’s chew it.”
 I liked the attitude but was still skeptical if the items in this box could hold up to the beast of an animal that is my dog.

 The box included two toys that were both made of very strong, durable rubber, and after feeling the materials, I knew they might stand a chance against Toby.